-Clinical Studies of the Epidemiology, Risk Factors and Prognosis of Hepatobiliary Cancer Patients
+Clinical Studies of Epidemiology, Risk Factors and Prognosis in Hepatobiliary Cancer

 Hepatitis B and Hepatitis C as Risk Factors for Hepatocellular Carcinoma in Somali Immigrants; Role of Viral Genetics and the Immune Response

-The lab is performing translational research studies that examine etiologic factors and disparities in the development of hepatocellular carcinoma induced by hepatitis B and hepatitis C in the immigrant Somali community in Minnesota, which has the largest community of Somali people in the United States.
+Our lab is performing translational research studies that examine etiologic factors and disparities in the development of hepatocellular carcinoma induced by hepatitis B and hepatitis C in the immigrant Somali community in Minnesota.

 The Role of the Biliary and Gut Microbiome in the Progression of Cholangiocarcinoma and Primary Sclerosing Cholangitis